bevacqua/transports/README.md

 npm i -S transports
 ```

+# `.configure(data)`

+See [Configuring `data`](#configuring-data) below for an example `data` object.
+This is used across `transports` to access the different authentication providers you want to set up, your `passport` instance, and other configuration options.

-# `.passports(data, handler)`
+# `.passports(handler)`

 Configures `passport` with the authentication providers passed to `data.providers`.
-It will invoke `passport.use` passing your strategy and then call `handler` in a normalized way, for each of those providers.
+It will invoke `passport.use` passing your strategy and then telling it to call `handler` for each of those providers, normalizing authentication across providers.

 ### `handler(query, profile, done)`